adimian/kirby/docs/concepts.md

 .. image:: _static/webapi/logs.png

-And finally, when connecting to the homepage of the web service you have acces to the list of the eng
+And finally, when connecting to the homepage of the web service you have access to the list of the endpoints.

 .. image:: _static/webapi/api.png